osa-ora/apim-3scale-demo/README.md

 <img width="436" alt="Screenshot 2024-10-04 at 9 45 45 PM" src="https://github.com/user-attachments/assets/d377f3b7-3b40-45c5-b9cc-550776156929">

-The create application will generate also user_key that we can use to access the APIs.
+The created application will also generate user_key that we can use to access the APIs.

 <img width="1264" alt="Screenshot 2024-10-04 at 9 46 33 PM" src="https://github.com/user-attachments/assets/ac210ffa-3ee0-454e-93c9-bb1fc1330254">